 Aegothelidae - Owlet-nightjars

-They are found in New Guinea and Australia.
-Like their name suggests, they look like a cross between owls and nightjars.
+There are about 10 living species, found in Australia, New Guinea, Indonesia, and nearby islands.
+As their name suggests, they look like a mix of an owl and a nightjar.

-They have soft plumage that is a mixture of black, brown, gray, and white.
-Their plumage looks like the bark of a tree and helps camouflage them during the day.
-Owlet-nightjars have large, round eyes and small feet.
+Their soft feathers are a mixture of black, brown, gray, and white.
+These colors help them blend in with tree bark, providing excellent camouflage during the day.
+Owlet-nightjars also have large, round eyes for seeing at night and small feet for perching.

 Did You Know?